 TECH 433.
 Manufacturing Strategies.
 3 Credits.

 Theoretical and laboratory study of strategies utilized by business and industry to develop and maintain a competitive edge.
 Topics include lean manufacturing, Kanban, five S's, Kaizan, push and pull modeling, fishbone-4Ms, line balancing, and PoKayoke.
-Prerequisites: TECH 122 and TECH 203, and TECH 330 or TECH 340.
-F, odd years.
+Prerequisites: TECH 122 and TECH 203.
+F.

 TECH 440.
 Occupational Safety.
 3 Credits.

 The major safety concerns and problems commonly associated with the industrial and occupational environment are addressed.
 Emphasis is placed on the study of safety rules and regulations, implementation of management tools to benefit people for optimum safety conditions and productivity, and the documentation required for record keeping.
 Prerequisite: Upper division students only.
 S.

 TECH 442.
 Industrial/Applied Graphic Design.
 3 Credits.